 From a Social perspective, Oil-Dri's culture and values, along with our teammates, are our most valuable assets.
 Our "WE CARE" culture helps drive the Company's focus on the well-being of our teammates, from compensation and benefits to community outreach to safety.
-A clear outgrowth of our "WE CARE" values is the Diversity, Equity, and Inclusion ("DEI") team, comprised of our CEO and diverse group of teammates across locations, functions and communities
+A clear outgrowth of our "WE CARE" values is the Diversity, Equity, and Inclusion ("DEI") team, comprised of a diverse group of teammates across locations, functions and communities.

 The Company believes our success is enhanced by a workforce that reflects the diversity of the communities and countries in which we live and work.
 Diverse perspectives are encouraged and needed in order to help our company achieve its vision and to continue to grow.
 We are committed to cultivating and preserving a culture of inclusion.
-The DEI team strives to bring awareness and understanding of human diversity as a corporate imperative by engaging teammates in pertinent conversation, training, and education through initiatives ranging from monthly conversations around social justice and diversity topics to internal newsletters addressing relevant topics.
+The DEI team strives to bring awareness and understanding of human diversity as a corporate imperative by engaging teammates in pertinent conversation, training, and education through a variety of ongoing initiatives.

-The Company's focus on cultivating and preserving a culture of inclusion starts from the top, with the Company's Board of Directors.
+Our focus on cultivating and preserving a culture of inclusion starts from the top, with our Board.
 We seek to foster a boardroom environment and culture that promotes new perspectives, innovation, and deliberation.
 The composition of our directors with respect to tenure and gender diversity are shown below:

-The Company also has a strong history of gender diversity at all levels of its teammates with women comprising 33% of all salaried staff; 31% of all staff who are director level and above; and 33% of our executive officers.
+The Company also has a strong history of gender diversity at all levels of its teammates with women comprising approximately 36% of all salaried staff; 43% of all staff who are director level and above; and 33% of our executive officers.